syamas02/Node-Express-Test/readme.md

 * learn.fullstackacademy.com.
 * All the slide decks that we've used in class.

+Please do not copy/paste code, or try to copy answers from someone else.

-## Things we're testing
+## Things we're practicing

 * Express app architecture
 * Express routing

 ## Starting